Surviving the Storm

 As a high school English teacher, Silvia helps her students understand that authors harbor biases, and that too many pretend not to have them.
 She advises students: Don’t be fooled.
 It’s impossible to live without a viewpoint.
 The trick is to ferret out the author’s leaning and look in the other direction at the same time.
 Every great story has its buried secrets.
 And every story has at least two perspectives.

-Silvia Kučėnaitė Foti, MSJ, MAT, MFA, is a journalist, creative writer, teacher, a Catholic deacon’s wife, and mother.
+Silvia Kučėnaitė Foti, MSJ, MAT, MFA, is a journalist, creative writer, teacher, and mother.
 Silvia holds Masters’ degrees in Journalism, Education, and Creative Nonfiction, has been a journalist for twenty years, has published two mystery novels, and has been a high school English teacher since 2007.

 With a Master’s in Journalism from Northwestern University, Silvia has extensive experience in writing nonfiction, and has written for a variety of publications, including the Chicago Tribune, Southtown Economist, Southwest News Herald, Crain’s Chicago Business, Chicago Parent, LA Parent, Buenos Aires Herald, Argentine News.